mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Others Time: Yes allows users to key in hours for other providers in the other providers chart.
 It will also allow users to key in time for other providers in a provider org (PO) chart via the Location Time Tracking tab.
 * Bill Time: Yes allows users to visibly see the Bill Time button and perform that function from the provider org (PO) chart in the Location Time Tracking tab.

+### Financials

+* Funding Source: No Access/View/Edit in regards to viewing, adding/modifying a funding source when documenting charges or payments within the Financials encounter section.
+* Price: No Access/View/Edit in regards to viewing, adding/modifying a price when documenting charges or payments within the Financials encounter section.
+* Modifiers: No Access/View/Edit in regards to viewing, adding/modifying any modifiers when documenting charges or payments within the Financials encounter section.

 When done making changes to security permissions, you must type in a reason for the change.
 You cannot update or save the changes without typing in the reason.

 ![](../security-role-settings.assets/759808c68d4974e4c2eba66c7da30ab9.png)

-To save the settings, click Update Role at bottom of the screen if editing settings for entire security role.
+To save the settings, click the Update Role button at the bottom of the screen if editing settings for the entire security role.
 Or click Update Individual Security at the bottom of the screen if editing settings for a specific individual user.